Mate-Selection, Scale, And Aging

 Definition of Key Terms

-"Mate-Selection" is defined as: "Any process implemented by an individual or group of individuals of a species that influences the success or failure of combining a haploid complement of it's own or another individuals genes with the haploid complement of some other individuals genes in the production of a diploid offspring through processes that discriminate between potential mates on the basis of phenotypes."
+"Mate-Selection" is defined as: "Any process implemented by an individual or group of individuals of a species that influences the success or failure of combining a haploid complement of it's own or another individuals genes with the haploid complement of another individuals genes in the production of a diploid offspring through processes that discriminate between potential mates on the basis of phenotypes."

 The term "Mate-Selection" has been introduced in order to distinguish a concept that is broader in scope than the conventional meaning ascribed to the term "Sexual Selection" which has come to be associated with the production of sexually dimorphic traits.
 Mate-Selection on the other hand drives the production of both dimorphic and non-dimorphic traits.